alifatmi/Python-for-Data_analysis/test.md

-new changes in the code
+new c in the code